dchu1/6613-project-5/README.md

 1. After installing the dependencies, restart the runtime.
 This is because colab notebooks get preloaded with matplotlib, mpl_toolkits, numpy, pandas, tqdm, which are replaced with older versions.
 If the runtime is not restarted, it will not use the older versions.

-2. Import the kaggle dataset manually (either upload it or load from google drive)
+2. Import the kaggle dataset manually (either upload it or load from google drive).
+I did not want to include my kaggle credentials in the notebook.

 ## Experiment:
 1. Trained the model for **Binary Classification** for covid-19 using the 31 layer **DCNN resnet**.